TYPES OF TEA

 Freshly harvested Camellia sinensis leaves are heated soon after plucking, either by pan firing or steaming, and dried.
 Known as "fixing" in the tea production world, the objective is to prevent oxidation.
 Fixing can be conducted in woks or pans in steam tunnels or atop stoves.
 Fixed leaves are then rolled by hand or machine to give them shape and subsequently dried.

 Since green teas are heated very early in the production process, they have undergone minimal to no oxidization.
 This intentional intervention affords green teas to be rich in catechins, naturally occurring antioxidants known to fight and prevent cell damage.

-Our current selection of green tea comprises of an organically produced tea grown in the Northeastern state of Tripura and in the Dooars, a Darjeeling grown leaf, and from Nepal.
+Our current selection of green teas comprise of organically produced teas grown in the Northeastern state of Tripura and in the Dooars, a Darjeeling grown leaf, and from Nepal.

 Though routinely described as unoxidized, the lack of processing of white teas naturally leads to some level of oxidization.
 As a general rule of thumb, it is safe to characterize white teas as slightly more oxidized than green teas.

 The lack of processing renders white tea as the most delicate type of tea.
 Typically, white tea is harvested from the unfurled leaves and unopened buds of the Camellia sinensis plant for a few weeks only each spring on days where humidity or precipitation is not a concern.